Lactobacillus plantarum

 1

-L. plantarum and Body Composition — 2024 Meta-Analysis
+L. plantarum and Body Composition — 2024 Evidence Synthesis

-Systematic review and meta-analysis of 9 RCTs evaluating L. plantarum (now Lactiplantibacillus plantarum) supplementation on body composition outcomes.
+Evidence review and pooled analysis of 9 clinical trials evaluating L. plantarum (now Lactiplantibacillus plantarum) supplementation on body composition outcomes.
 (2024)

 Significant reductions in BMI, body weight, abdominal fat, and visceral fat vs placebo.
 IL-6 and hs-CRP also reduced.
 Effect sizes modest but consistent across trials.
 Best evidence is for specific branded strains (LP01, LP02, LP299v) rather than generic 'L. plantarum.'